Checklist for selling a house

 Effective marketing is how you'll attract buyers.
 You can use social media to reach a wide audience, but a real estate agent can access the MLS, which is the Multiple Listing Service.
 The MLS is a database of real estate listings that real estate brokers create to share information.
 Other agents in the area have access to the MLS, and they bring their buyers to view your house.

-You'll have to create a compelling listing description highlighting the best features your home has to offer, and it should include lots of clear, beautiful images of the property.
+You'll have to create a compelling listing description highlighting the best features your home has to offer, and it should include clear, beautiful images of the property.

 Regarding scheduling showings, you'll need to be flexible with your schedule.
 Be sure to keep the house clean and ready for a viewing at a moment's notice.
 You may want to start by hosting an open house event to attract potential buyers.

 Selling a home involves a lot of paperwork, which includes legal and financial considerations.
 Your agent will ensure you've got the documents your state and municipality require, such as seller disclosures and homeowner association documents where these are required.
-Learn about the home inspection and appraisal process.
 Prospective buyers will likely hire a home inspector and may want to negotiate repairs or price changes based on the inspector's results.
+Learn about the home inspection process.

 Pro tip: